kyesh/on-target-analysis-for-ynab/docs/GCP_DEPLOYMENT_PLAN.md

 ## Overview

-Comprehensive deployment strategy for the YNAB Off-Target Assignment Analysis application using Google Cloud Platform services with automated CI/CD, security, and monitoring.
+Comprehensive deployment strategy for the On Target Analysis for YNAB application using Google Cloud Platform services with automated CI/CD, security, and monitoring.

 ## Architecture Overview